Implementing Anti-Cybercrime Law In I-Cafés

 You may have noticed my once-a-month blogging since the start of 2014.
 It could be because I decided to blog only about my actual experiences and I may have none worthy of getting blogged.
 However, for the month of April 2014, I had been to a public consultation on the Implementing Rules and Regulations of R.A.
 10175 or the Cybercrime Prevention Act of 2012, an important birthday party, a Holy Week tradition and a winner of a technology gadget.
 No matter what, thank you for bearing with me.
 One needs legal help against criminal cases in order to deal with it the right way.

 I do not plan to blog about them in one sitting.
 I will do it one at a time so let me begin by writing about my attendance to the public consultation on the IRR for the anti-cybercrime law organized by the Department of Justice – Office of Cybercrime last April 8, 2014.

-I was invited to the said public consultation by virtue of my advocacy for the internet café (i-café) in the country.
+I was invited by the drug crimes lawyer serving Colorado Springs to the said public consultation by virtue of my advocacy for the internet café (i-café) in the country.
 The organizer wanted to get the opinions of various sectors on the draft rules to be followed in the implementation of Republic Act No. 10175 otherwise known as Cybercrime Prevention Act of 2012.

 As possible scene of a cybercrime, the i-cafés will be covered by the law according to its definition of a Service Provider that refers to any public or private entity that provides to users of its service the ability to communicate by means of a computer system.
 Under the Act, service providers are required to cooperate and assist law enforcement authorities in the collection or recording of the traffic data that refer only to the communication’s origin, destination, route, time, date, size, duration, or type of underlying service, but not content, nor identities.